 Some connectors offer error logs, rule-based syncing, and support for localized pricing or product restrictions by region.

-Use this if: You manage 100+ SKUs, sell across regions, or want reliable automation without babysitting the sync.
+You manage 100+ SKUs, sell across regions, or want reliable automation that includes multiple warehouse mapping with TikTok Shop.

 Prerequisites for Syncing Shopify and TikTok Shop